biostats-r/BergenClimate/README.md

 -   README.md - this file
 -   BergenClimate.Rproj - RStudio project file.
 You can open the project by clicking on this file.
 -   bergen_weather.qmd - the quarto markdown file you will be editing
+-   bergen_weather.Rmd - an R Markdown version of the markdown file.
+Use this if you have problems installing or running quarto
 -   references.bib - bibtex bibliography file
 -   nordic-journal-of-botany.csl - citation style language file for Nordic Journal of Botany
 -   plos.csl - citation style language file for PLOS